Spookywy/awdl0/README.md

 # Script to disable Apple Wireless Direct Link

-Replace 'valentinmenoret' in the com.menoret.awdl0.plist with macOS user account
+Replace 'valentinmenoret' in the com.menoret.awdl0.plist file with your macOS user account

 ## Disable awdl0